Velódromo de la Bonanova: Rivalry between FC Barcelona and Català FC

 In the following months, Bonanova witnessed the first great rivalry in Spanish football between FC Barcelona and Català FC.
 Being a rental field, Barcelona and Català had to share the velodrome, together with other groups in the city.
-The first derby between the two teams was played on the Christmas Eve of 1899, ending in a Barça victory by 3–1 thanks to a brace from Joan Gamper, who thus become Barça's first-ever goalscorer, and a third goal from Ernest Witty.
+The first derby between the two teams was played on the Christmas Eve of 1899, ending in a Barça victory by 3–1 thanks to a brace from Joan Gamper, who thus become Barça's first-ever goalscorer, and the other from Ernest Witty.
 Despite the existing rivalry, both teams decided to join forces to face Team Anglès two days later, on 26 December, which ended in a 2–1 win for the Catalan side courtesy of another brace from Gamper.
 The meeting, which brought together a large number of people in the velodrome, was described by the sports writer Alberto Serra as "the best party that sports athletics has organized in this city".
 The rivalry reached its climax on 11 February 1900, in a match between Barcelona, with eight Englishmen in its eleven, and Catalá, combined with Escocès FC, thus being reinforced with a group of six Scots.
 The match led to a fistfight between Stanley Harris and Willie Gold that the referee William Mauchan settled with the sending-off of both, an unprecedented event in Catalan and Spanish football.
 The scandal caused Joan Gamper, Barça's captain in this match, to resign from the position, and his partners agreed not to play again against the Scots of Català.

 The ex-velodrome was the home ground of FC Barcelona for nine months, until Català reached an agreement with the owners to exclusively rent it, forcing their rivals to move to Hotel Casanovas.
-Barça played their last match at the Bonanova on 23 September 1900, precisely against Català FC, on the occasion of the so-called Fiestas Federales organized by the Spanish Gymnastic Federation.
-The Barcelona fans won 3–1 with goals from Swiss-born Gamper and Meyer, thus winning the club's first-ever trophy in its history: an art object representing the industry offered by José Canalejas.
+Barça played their last match at the Bonanova on 23 September 1900, precisely against Català FC, which was also the first match of the 1900–01 season.
+The Barcelona team won 3–1 with goals from Gamper and Otto Maier, thus winning the club's first-ever piece of silverware: An art object made of bronze offered by José Canalejas.

 Decline and Collapse

 Català continued to play in the Bonanova until the end of 1910, the year in which the venue was demolished.
 The year of the enclosure is unknown.
-The last reference to its existence is from 1 December 1910, when the newly founded FB Iluro acquired the facilities.
+The last reference to its existence is from 1 December 1910, when the newly founded F.B.
+Lluro acquired the facilities (described as “the former field of Català”) and subsequently requested their entry into the Federation.